Town-of-Impostors/TownOfImpostors/README.md

 + **Anonymous Footprints:** Whether the footprints should be anonymous or not
 + **Extra Information On Report:** If Detective reports a body, they will get an additional "Body Report" via messages (which only they can see).
 Shows how long the player has been dead for, as well as whether the body has been moved or not
 + **Killers Leave Bloody Prints:** Killers _(includes both Sheriffs & Impostors)_ will leave bloody footprints after a kill
-+ **Bloody Prints Duration:** Duration for how long Killers should have bloody footprints for
++ **Bloody Prints Duration:** Duration for how long Killers should have bloody footprints
++ **Disguised Footprints:** Toggles whether Impostors leave behind disguised footprints if they are disguised

 </details>